 Providing instantaneous results, this food intolerance testing method is simple, non-invasive and helps isolate potentially problem foods, drinks and additives.
 We test over 80 different substances.
 A vitamin and mineral analysis is included alongside basic nutritional counselling.

 The food intolerance testing involves a bio-electronic analyzer which measures the body’s electrical resistance to individual foods.
 Problem substances affect the body’s electrical resistance and register in a lower reading.
 The test is completely painless. it is best described as a ball point pen touching the tip of your finger upon a acupuncture point.

-You may benefit from food intolerance testing if you experience any of the following:
+You may benefit from Food intolerance Testing if you experience the following:

 - Low energy and fatigue